Dytoma/workshop-nextjs-tailwindcss/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 ## Configuration
-To make our development process easy and straightforward, I have made a couple of configuration that you'll need to setup to make this workshop easy for you.
+To make our development process easy and straightforward, I have made a couple of configurations that you'll need to make this workshop easy for you.
 For now, we are going to change two files: `tailwind.config.js` and `app/globals.css`.
 You are going to delete the content of those two files and respectively replace it with this code: